webplatform/docs/svg/tutorials/smarter_svg_overview/index.md

 [[Image:svgGrandTour_eyeballs_viewport_large.png|600px]]

 But what if that's much too big for the context in which they are to appear?
-If you shrink it down, using either the tag's [[svg/attributes/width|'''width''']]/[[svg/attributes/height|'''height''']] attributes or CSS, its dimensions no longer match the various measurements specified within the graphic:
+If you shrink it down, using either [[svg/attributes/width|'''width''']]/[[svg/attributes/height|'''height''']] attributes or CSS, its dimensions no longer match the various measurements specified within the graphic: